zookz/cordova-plugin-health/README.md

 - errorCallback: {type: function(err)}, called if something went wrong, err contains a textual description of the problem

 Not all data types are supported for aggregated queries.
-The following table shows what data are available and examples of aggregated data:
+The following table shows what types are supported and examples of aggregated data:

 | data type      | example of returned object |
 |----------------|----------------------------|